TSS Certification Process - TSB 2000 Standard

 The practical element of the TSS certification examination consists

-examination by a qualified and approved TSB instructor.
+examination by a qualified and approved TSB instructor during the final

 The practical element

-consists of TSCM equipment familiarization, operation, and application
+consists of TSCM equipment familiarization, operation, and the application

 of real world problem solving scenarios.